Heartisans' Community Advisory Board

 Julee Rachels, CEO & Founder

-Julee is the founder and CEO of Heartisans Marketplace.
-Heartisans was born out of Julee's heart to fill a need in her community for homeless or disadvantaged women ready to move forward in their lives through job training, education and employment to achieve a better life for themselves and their families.
+Julee, our speaker today, is the founder and CEO of Heartisans Marketplace.
+Heartisans was born out of Julee's heart to fill a need in her community to help homeless or disadvantaged women ready to move forward in their lives.
+Heartisans’ Job Readiness Program, along with a strong network of women volunteers, enable these women achieve a better life for themselves and their families through job training, education and employment.

 Renee Robertson, President